 Witham Hall aims to enable each child to achieve his/her potential by providing a curriculum that is broad, balanced and differentiated.
-The curriculum takes account of the particular learning difficulties and developmental level of each child.
+The curriculum aims to take account of the particular learning difficulties and developmental level of each child.
 Children who have specific difficulties in literacy or numeracy are offered additional support to help them develop the skills they need to progress across the curriculum.

 Children’s individual needs are identified at an early stage.
-All new children are screened for dyslexia using a computer-based programme and any concerns from class teachers are noted.
+All new children are screened for dyslexia using a computer-based programme.
+In addition, any concerns from class teachers are reported.
 Parents, pupils and teachers are consulted so that appropriate support can be given.

 The provision we offer comprises of three stages:

-Parents and pupils are consulted at all stages in our decision to recommend learning support for a child at Stage Two and Stage Three.
+Parents and pupils are consulted at all stages in our decisions about learning support provision at Stage Two and Stage Three.

 We monitor the progress of pupils on our Learning Support Register.
-If it is seen that a pupil is making good progress, and is working significantly closer to the level expected of a child of his or her age, we will consult with parents and move the pupil back through the levels of our staged approach
+If it is seen that a pupil is making good progress, and is now working at the level expected of a child of his or her age, we will consult with parents and move the pupil back through the levels of our staged approach.